 - Daily Digest Email

 Savio makes it easy to track customer feedback and figure out what to build next.
 Here’s the high-level version of how it all works.

-You import feedback from the customer-facing tools you already use
+You import feedback from feedback sources customer-facing tools you already use

 Each piece of feedback is attached to a person so you know who wants what

 People and feedback are attached to companies (if companies are relevant to your customer base)

 You can vote for a feature request on behalf of a user if you need to

 Together, these concepts form the building blocks of a simple—but powerful—feedback collection and feature request prioritization system.
 You can go to your meeting with your Product team armed with evidence about the features your customers want.

 1. Feedback sources